t1mj4cks0n/DoorSecurity/docs/README.md

 	wait for imager to finish! (whilst this is installing, download putty and nmap; if youre on a windows machine)

+	after its finish windows will throw up some pop up asking to format the drive, DO NOT CLICK YES, jsut close it down

 once installation is finished close win32diskimager down

-open boot("#") in a folder
+open boot("#") in a file explorer

-	>in here you need to insert a file called ssh.txt
+	in here you need to insert a file called ssh.txt, to do that:

 	open notepad (windows) or touch /pathtobootvolume/ssh(linux):

 		>save empty file to boot ("#") and name it ssh.txt

+		>check the boot folder for the file and confirm its file extension.

 		this will enable ssh from boot!